SchmidteServices/activeTAPI-Dyn365/docs/kb/issues/fileIoPermission.md

 ...
 ```

-We have seen this message on in On-Premise enviromments, when the *ServiceMessagePlugin* is registered in *Sandbox Mode*.
-The error did not occur in online enviroments:
+We have seen this message on in On-Premise environments, when the *ServiceMessagePlugin* is registered in *Sandbox Mode*.
+The error did not occur in online environments:

 ![image-20191223174741103](Untitled.assets/image-20191223174741103.png)